openwallet-foundation-labs/identity-credential/README.md

 Use the following command to run the server locally for development:
 `./gradlew server:tomcatRun`.

-Server URL is currently hardcoded in the wallet app as `http://localhost:8080/wallet-server` (see WalletApplication.kt).
-This is expected to be moved to settings in the future.
-For now either change it explicitly (but remember to configure various possible firewalls) or run the server locally at the development computer and tunnel in to the device using the following command:
-`adb reverse tcp:8080 tcp:8080`.
-When everything works you should see "El Dorado" issuance authority when trying to add new document to the wallet.

 ## Sample Applications

 The `samples/` directory contain a number of sample applications, intended primarily